U1 to J1

 • U6 examination: 10th to 12th month of life

-In the meantime, the baby has developed many new skills and the doctor takes a close look at what the child can already do.
-If necessary, they will discuss together how to treat or promote the child at an early stage.
+The baby has now developed many new skills and the doctor takes a close look at what the child can already do.
+If necessary, advice is given together on how treatment can be given or early support provided.

 • U7 examination: 21st to 24th month of life

-The U7 around the child's second birthday focuses on age-appropriate physical and mental development.
+At the U7 around the child's second birthday, the focus is on age-appropriate physical and mental development.

 • U7a examination: 34th to 36th month of life

-Most children start daycare at the age of 3 at the latest.
-Therefore, the U7a is all about vaccinations, language development, tooth development and much more.
+Most children start nursery by the age of 3 at the latest.
+Therefore, the U7a is all about vaccinations, language development, dental development and much more.

 • U8 examination: 46th to 48th month of life

 At the U8 examination, your child is also examined from head to toe, weighed and measured.
-Now he or she is almost 4 years old.
-The physical and mental development as well as the social behavior are closely examined.
+It is now almost 4 years old.
+The physical and mental development and social behavior are looked at closely.

 • U9 examination: 60th to 64th month of life

-Shortly before the child's 5th birthday, the U9 focuses in particular on the child's language development, mobility and dexterity with a view to the upcoming start of school.
+Shortly before the child's 5th birthday, the U9 is particularly concerned with the child's speech development, mobility and dexterity with a view to the upcoming school entry.

 • J1 examination: 12 to 14 years old

-After a long time, your child is entitled to another comprehensive health check in adolescence.
-The health check includes physical and mental health as well as a check of the vaccination status.
-Missing and supplementary vaccinations can now be made up.
+After a long period of time, your child is entitled to another comprehensive check-up in adolescence.
+The health check covers physical and mental health as well as checking the vaccination status.
+Missing and supplementary vaccinations can now be caught up on.

-At the same time, the J1 offers the opportunity for a confidential discussion about puberty problems as well as questions about sexuality between the adolescent doctor and your child.
+The J1 also offers the opportunity for a confidential discussion about puberty problems and questions about sexuality between the adolescent doctor and your child.

-Because the early detection examinations play a central role for the healthy child growing up, they are documented in the yellow child examination booklet.
-Here you will also find detailed written information for parents for each examination.
+Because the early detection examinations play a central role in a child's healthy upbringing, they are documented in the yellow child examination booklet.
+Here you will also find detailed written information for parents about each examination.

-Please bring the yellow child examination booklet and your child's immunization record to all U examinations.
+Please bring the yellow child examination booklet and your child's vaccination record with you to all U examinations.

 .